JuliaLang/PackageCompiler.jl/docs/src/sysimages.md

 sysimage, thereby sidestepping the standard Julia package precompilation system.
-The biggest drawback is that packages that are compiled into a sysimage (including their dependencies!) are "locked" to the version they where at when the sysimage was ( created.
+The biggest drawback is that packages that are compiled into a sysimage (including their dependencies!) are "locked" to the version they where at when the sysimage was created.
 This means that no matter what package version you have installed in your current project, the one in the sysimage will take precedence.
 This can lead to bugs where you start with a project that needs a specific version of a package, but you have another one compiled into the sysimage.

-Putting packages in the sysimage is therefore only recommended if the load time of the packages getting put in there is a significant problem and that these are not frequently updated.
-In addition, compiling "workflow packages" like Revise.jl and OhMyREPL.jl might make sense.
+Putting packages in the sysimage is therefore only recommended if the load time of those packages is a significant problem and when these packages are not frequently updated.
+In addition, compiling "workflow packages" like Revise.jl and OhMyREPL.jl and using that as a default sysimage might make sense.

 ## Creating a sysimage using PackageCompilerX